 Since the use of multiple fit indices to evaluate structural models is common in many reputable scientific studies, this research also employs various indices for a more comprehensive assessment of the model's quality.
-The GOF index is utilized to examine the overall adequacy of the model and is calculated using the geometric mean of the R2 index and the mean of the shared indices. high explanatory power for these constructs.
-These indices suggest that the structural model of the research has a good fit and has effectively elucidated the relationships among the constructs.
+The GOF index is utilized to examine the overall adequacy of the model and is calculated using the geometric mean of the R index and the mean of the shared indices.
 The GOF index simultaneously evaluates the fit of both the structural and measurement components and serves as one of the criteria for the overall assessment of the model.
 In addition, the SRMR index is used to assess the differences between the observed and predicted correlation matrices.
-If the SRMR value is less than 0.1, it indicates a good fit for the model.
+If the SRMR value is less than 0.1, it indicates a good fit for the model .

-Table 4 Table 4.
-Structural model fit indices Variable GOF SRMR Observability Compatibility Attitude Purchase intention .43 .07
+Table 4.
+Structural model fit in dices

+Variable GOF SRMR

+Observability Compatibility Attitude Purchase intention .43 .07

 Considering that the GOF value obtained in this study is 0.43, this indicates that the research model has a good fit, and the combination of shared indices and the coefficient of determination has effectively explained the model structure.
 Additionally, the SRMR value, reported as 0.07, suggests a good fit for the model.
 The simultaneous reporting of these indices aims to provide a more comprehensive picture of the model's quality and strengthen the credibility of the results.

 Now, considering the significance of the relationships among the constructs of the research, we can proceed to test the hypotheses of the study.
-The results of the hypothesis testing based on structural equation modeling, along with the causal paths, beta coefficients (β), and corresponding significance coefficients (t), are presented in Table 5.
+The results of the hypothesis testing based on structural equation modeling, along with the causal paths, beta coefficients ( $\beta$ ), and corresponding significance coefficients (t), are presented in Table 5.

-Table 5 .
-Values of beta coefficient (β) and significance coefficients (t) Hypotheses t Sig Relationship Intensity Result Observability \rightarrow Attitude towards content generated by AI .32 4.49 .000 Medium \checkmark Compatibility \rightarrow Attitude towards content generated by AI .46 6.46 .000 Medium \checkmark Attitude towards content generated by AI \rightarrow Purchase intention .81 47.60 .000 Strong \checkmark
+Hypotheses t Sig Relationship Intensity Result Observability $\rightarrow$ Attitude towards content generated by AI .32 4.49 .000 Medium $\checkmark$ Compatibility $\rightarrow$ Attitude towards content generated by AI .46 6.46 .000 Medium $\checkmark$ Attitude towards content generated by AI $\rightarrow$ Purchase intention .81 47.60 .000 Strong $\checkmark$